 Wheeled or Motorized Force (longer service life)

-It has an aluminum hull can be protected up to STANAG V. A licensed copy was supposed to be manufactured by Russia’s Uralvagonzavod as the Atom.
+It has a welded aluminum hull can be protected up to STANAG V which carries add-on modular THD steel and titanium armour and it can be replaced in the field.
+A licensed copy was supposed to be manufactured by Russia’s Uralvagonzavod as the Atom.

 It originally started as a joint venture between Germany, Britain and France, but France left the programme in 1999 to develop the less costly 8x8 VBCI multi-mission IFV.
 Boxer has a chassis attached to a welded steel hull with a detachable rear module i.e. MOTS.
 This allows rapid configurations into one of its nine variants.